Iacopo454/Shoes-shop/README.md

 ### User Stories

 * The user can choose from 5 different categories of shoes: Men, Women, Kids, boy, girl and can easily buy any item available using the stripe payment gateway system in testing mode so not real payments.
+* I did not complete fully still all the categoties with the relevant items, for example the girl category still does not have any shoes available but I am planning to add more soon
 * The user can create his own favourite item list using the Wishlist model created
 * The user can also review and give a rating score for any product bought, please see below for better explanation of user stories.
 * The project is designed to be compatible with all devices, from computer to mobile and Highpads.